envimate/httpmate/README.md

 # HttpMate

 HttpMate is an http framework that allows you to "just publish my business logic as HTTP endpoint".
-It's non-invasive, flexible and ultra-extendable and offers you 3 modes of handling http requests - UseCase driven, low-level http and event-driven request handling, as well as a mix of those modes.
+It's non-invasive, flexible and ultra-extendable.

 <br/>
 <br/>